jchatel/quickmail-next-docs/campaigns/custom-fields-for-personalizing-emails.md

 ![screenshot](../images/000_file-wiFMnALKr7.png)

-## Custom properties
+## Custom Properties

-Custom properties enable you to include personalized details in your emails for each lead.
+Custom properties allow you to include personalized details in your emails for each lead, such as their city, industry, or a unique opening line tailored to each individual.

-These properties can include specific information about your leads, such as their city or industry.

-Moreover, custom properties can also incorporate unique sentences tailored to individual leads.

-**Important:** If you'd like to use formatting and line breaks in custom properties, you'll need to use HTML.
+**Important:** If you need to use formatting and line breaks in custom properties, you will need to use HTML.

-Here's a step by step guide on how to use custom properties:
+**Note:** It is not possible to filter leads based on custom property fields.

-## Step #1: Create custom Properties
+### Step 1: Create Custom Properties

 There are two ways to create custom properties:

-- **Custom Properties Page**
+**Via the Custom Properties page**

-To create a Custom Property, head to List → Click on the three vertical dots → Properties →
+Go to **List** → click the three vertical dots → **Properties**.

 ![screenshot](../images/001_file-f8qvDPKQvu.png)

-After that, click + Property → Add custom property name → Set a default value (optional) → Confirm
+Click **+ Property** → add a custom property name → set a default value (optional) → **Confirm**.

-The default value serves as a fallback in the email if the lead doesn't have a custom property value.
+The default value is used as a fallback if a lead does not have a value assigned for that property.

 ![screenshot](../images/002_file-UoYefE8471.png)

-**Note:** The name of the custom property should only include numbers, and letters, as well as "-" and "_".
-If the name of the custom property has spaces, the custom property can not be created.
+**Note:** Custom property names can only contain letters, numbers, hyphens (-), and underscores (_).
+Names with spaces cannot be created.

-- **Via import**
+**Via import**

-Another way of creating a custom property is by importing leads.

-To do that, head to List → + Leads → Import from CSV or Google Drive → Custom properties tab → + New Property
+Go to **List** → **+ Leads** → **Import from CSV or Google Drive** → **Custom Properties** tab → **+ New Property**.

 ![screenshot](../images/003_file-vbl5rffuum.png)

-## Step #2: Assign Custom Property Values
+### Step 2: Assign Custom Property Values

-After creating a custom properties, the custom property value must be assigned to the leads.
+After creating a custom property, values must be assigned to each lead.

-There are two ways to do this:

-- **Via CSV or Google Sheet**
+**Via CSV or Google Sheet**

-Here's an example of a Google sheet with Custom properties, like City and Opening_Line
+Below is an example of a Google Sheet with custom properties such as City and Opening_Line.
+Leads without a value in the sheet will use the default value set for that property.

-The default value of the Custom properties is the one that will be used for leads who have no custom property value in the Google sheet/CSV.

 ![screenshot](../images/004_file-rsKNcBrxCu.png)

-Upon importing the CSV/Google sheet, you will be able to map the custom properties under Lead properties.
-Here's an example of mapping the custom properties when importing:
+When importing, you can map custom properties under **Lead Properties**.
+Here is an example:

 ![screenshot](../images/005_file-3dF6cUKs97.png)

-**Note:** When adding custom properties for leads already in QuickMail, ensure to check *'Update lead if it exists (slows the import process)*' when re-importing.
-Failure to do so will result in the import being rejected to prevent duplicates.
+**Note:** When updating custom properties for leads already in QuickMail, make sure to check **Update lead if it exists (slows the import process)** when re-importing.
+Without this, the import will be rejected to prevent duplicates.

 ![screenshot](../images/006_file-d3iQBWTExn.png)

-- **Lead's Quickview**
+**Via the lead's quick view**

-Another way of assigning custom property values to the leads is by opening the lead's quickview
+You can also assign custom property values by opening the lead's quick view.

 ![screenshot](../images/007_file-h1KPFpq5uz.png)

-## Step #3: Add custom property to emails
+### Step 3: Add Custom Properties to Emails

-Once added, the Custom properties will show under the lead's properties.
+Once assigned, custom properties will appear under the lead's properties in the email editor.

 ![screenshot](../images/008_file-BHkXk5Kj2m.png)

-Here's an example of how custom properties can be used:
+Here is an example of how a custom property can be used in an email:

 *Hey,*